Kryptexas/UE4-GameWorks-4.19.2/README.md

 documentation for more details about using older versions of Visual Studio.

 You should probably always work with a versioned **release** branch.
 The master branch contains unstable and possibly untested code, but it should be a great reference for new developments, or for spot merging bug fixes.
-Use it fat your own risk.
+Use it at your own risk.
 Full engine releases tend to lag behind latest development branch due to QA testing, but we wanted to make sure that you have access to the very latest stuff we're doing.